NLESC-JCER/cpp2wasm/README.md

 ```

 The web browser can only load the `newtonraphsonwasm.js` file when hosted by a web server.
-Python ships with a built-in web server, we will use it to host the all files of the repository.
+Python ships with a built-in web server, we will use it to host the all files of the repository on port 8000.

 ```{.awk #host-files}
 python3 -m http.server 8000